dutchaug/beginners-workshop/lesson03/README.md

 An activity can even start activities that exist in other applications on the device.
 For example, if your application wants to send an email, you can define an intent to perform a "sendto" action and include some data, such as an email address and a message.
 An activity from another application that declares itself to handle this kind of intent then opens.
 In this case, the intent is to send an email, so an email application's "compose" activity starts.

 ![Send to action chooser dialog](img/sendto_action_chooser_dialog.png)
-> If multiple activities support the same intent, then the system lets the user select which one to use.
+> **Figure 1**.
+If multiple activities support the same intent, then the system lets the user select which one to use.

 When the email is sent, your activity resumes and it seems as if the email activity was part of your application.
 Even though the activities may be from different applications, Android maintains this seamless user experience by keeping both activities in the same task.